ExplorViz-Archive/explorviz-discovery-agent-update-service/README.md

 This repository holds a dummy extension for [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend).
 Use it as a starting point for your future extension.

 ## Setup Development / Usage
-This procedure will save the configs of *Checkstyle, Findbugs, PMD* and the *Eclipse Save Action*.
-Please use the following steps to set up your development.

 1. Clone this repository (e.g. for SSH `git clone git@github.com:ExplorViz/explorviz-backend-extension-dummy.git`)
 2. Set remote URL to the URL of your assigned repository (e.g. for SSH `git remote set-url origin git@github.com:ExplorViz/explorviz-backend-extension-X.git`)
 3. Rename the root folder *explorviz-backend-extension-dummy* to *explorviz-backend-extension-X*, where X is the name of your extension